Devon: Deformable Volume Network for Learning Optical Flow: The Problem of Warping

 Therefore $\tilde{J}(\mathbf{p}_1) = \tilde{J}(\mathbf{p}_2) = J(\mathbf{p}_1)$.
 Since the value of $J(\mathbf{p}_1)$ is unique in image $J$ but not unique in $\tilde{J}$, a duplicate is created on the warped second image $\tilde{J}$.

 When the duplicates happen, it makes the optical flow estimation erroneous since artificial candidate correspondences are created.
-One might argue that neural networks are universal approximators and since they are trained end-to-end with ground-truth optical flow, neural networks can learn the self-corrected correspondences.
-However, it is not an ideal situation and makes the training more difficult and the neural networks less interpretable.
+Although neural networks as universal approximators might be able to learn the self-corrected correspondences if trained with ground-truth optical flow, one should be aware of the issue which might cause problems in designing non-learning-based methods or more interpretable neural network models.